asmaamirkhan/DeepLearningNotes/6-NNConcepts/4-PracticalAspects.md

 > We check the performance of the following solutions on dev set

 1. Do we have high bias?
-If yes, it is a trainig data problem, you may:
+If yes, it is a trainig problem, you may:
    * Try bigger network
    * Train longer
    * Try another NN architecture

+> We can say that it is a structural problem 🤔

-1. Do we have high variance?
-If yes, it is a dev set performance problem
+2. Do we have high variance?
+If yes, it is a dev set performance problem, you may:
    * Get more data
    * Do regularization

+> We can say that maybe it is data or algorithmic problem 🤔

-3. No high variance and no high bias?
-TADAAA it is done 🤗🎉🎊
+1. No high variance and no high bias?

+> TADAAA it is done 🤗🎉🎊

 ## References
 * [About Train, Validation and Test Sets in Machine Learning](https://towardsdatascience.com/train-validation-and-test-sets-72cb40cba9e7)